Johannes-Andersen/partall/CONTRIBUTING.md

 - Groups are used to group filter lists together.
 For example, all Norwegian lists are grouped together under the `norwegian` group.
 So when the lists are built, they will be built into a single file called `norwegian-all.txt`.
 - The name is used to identify the purpose of the list.
 For example, the Norwegian ad list is called `norwegian-ads.txt`.
+- Create the `header.txt` file.
+This is the metadata that is appended to the top of the `filters.txt` file in the output.
+- Create the `CODEOWNERS` file.
+This is used to automatically assign reviewers to pull requests.

 You should also update the `README.md` file to include the new list.
 There is also issue templates in the `.github/ISSUE_TEMPLATE` folder that you may should update.
 The maintainers will create the appropriate GitHub tags and GitHub Actions workflows for the new list.